rrovetto/Ontology-Development-Guidelines/Tools/README.md

 ## Support
 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Financial support is needed to sustain development.
+All work has been and continues to be unfuunded, while job-seeking and studentship-seeking.

+## Cite as
+If you are able to find information from this work that previously you were unable to, please cite it.
+In doing so you can help me find income and fair compensation for work and time spent.
+Information in the citation should include "Tools for Abstract Modeling" or the document title, Robert J. Rovetto, version #, date and link to this page.

 ## Author
 Robert J. Rovetto